hgdeoro/daedalus/README.md

 ----------------------------------------

 Daedalus is a __Django__ application to store log messages on __Cassandra__.
-The messages are sent/received using HTTP POST, encoded as a JSON dictionary.
+The messages are sent using HTTP POST.

 There's a basic [wiki](https://github.com/hgdeoro/daedalus/wiki) at github.